Felix Oberwaditzer

-Felix Oberwaditzer (born 14 March 2006) is a Liechtensteiner professional footballer who plays as a centre-back for Admiral 2nd League club Austria Lustenau.
+Felix Oberwaditzer (born 14 March 2006) is a professional footballer who plays as a centre-back for American university team Grand Canyon Antelopes.
+Born in Austria, he plays for the Liechtenstein national team.

 Club career

 Oberwaditzer began his career with FC Hörbranz before moving to AKA Vorarlberg.
 In the summer of 2024, he signed a three-year contract with Rheindorf Altach in Austria.

 International career

-Oberwaditzer made his debut for the Liechtenstein national team on 3 June 2024 in a friendly against Albania.
+Born in Austria, Oberwaditzer is of Liechensteiner descent through his mother.
+He made his debut for the Liechtenstein national team on 3 June 2024 in a friendly against Albania.